 - Artists’ Workshop and Gallery: The new Mill No. 1 development at the Golden Belt Campus includes new artists’ workshop with 25 affordable individual studios for fine artists.
 The most common size of these spaces, 12’ x 12’, are available for $265 per month.
 The workshop also contains a classroom and a gallery that are programmed by the Golden Belt artists.
 In addition to the individual studios, Golden Belt is home to a new gallery and workshop space for the Durham Art Guild, a local non-profit focused on mentorship and residency programs for both aspiring and established artists from the Durham community.

 - Summer Stage: The northern plaza off of Taylor Street offers a music and performing arts stage.
-Most events on this stage will be free and open to the public, providing a community entertainment venue not previously available in East Durham.
-Programming will occur from April through October.
+Over 80 free events were produced in the inaugural 2019 season, providing a community entertainment venue not previously available in East Durham.

 - Steering Committee for the Arts: A 7-person committee has been established to represent different perspectives from our community, with the intent to provide a diverse display of fine arts, concerts, and performances at Golden Belt venues.